Top

 especially respectfully.
 The occurrence of theft or any other

-involving foreigners is negligible.
+criminal cases involving foreigners is negligible.

-it is advisable to not
+is advisable to not show it openly.

-When traveling in cars, seatbelts are
+When traveling in cars, seatbelts are often not available.

 Since the end of 2004 a number of bomb explosions occurred, causing

-some casualties, however they were
+some casualties, however they were not aimed specifically at

-exactly clear who is behind those bombs.
-In May 2005 there were 3
+foreigners.
+It is not exactly clear who is behind those bombs.
+In

-simultaneous bomb explosions in Yangon, which caused several
+May 2005 there were 3 simultaneous bomb explosions in Yangon, which

-casualties.
-There were some smaller bomb
+caused several casualties.
+There were some smaller bomb explosions

-Yangon was very small.
+was very small.

-There are occasionally
+There are occasionally smaller earthquake tremors in Myanmar which

-or small damage only.
+usually cause none or small damage only.

-In September 2007, demonstrations were happened
+In September 2007, demonstrations happened in several bigger

-In case of any demonstrations etc.: There is no danger to foreigners if
+In case of any demonstrations etc.: There is no danger to foreigners

 Transport and roads in Myanmar